https://newsletter.en.creamermedia.com

 This was the second of a two-part Energy Outlook webinar series, featuring a practical discussion on the country’s electricity transmission grid.

-Etzinger pointed out that, with considerable new generation to be added to the grid over the next few years, multifaceted work will need to be undertaken, which the NTCSA, alongside relevant stakeholders, being “up to the challenge”.
+Etzinger pointed out that, with considerable new generation to be added to the grid over the next few years, multifaceted work would need to be undertaken, which the NTCSA, alongside relevant stakeholders, being “up to the challenge”.

 He highlighted the need to bolster supply chains, focus on acquiring servitudes and expedite the procurement phase.